C-Sinclair/ash_ai/documentation/dsls/DSL-AshAi.md

 MCP Resources are different to Ash Resources.
 Here they are used to respond to LLM models with static or dynamic assets like files, images, or JSON.

+The resource description defaults to the action's description.
+You can override this by providing a `description` option which takes precedence.